ouchmode/Portfolio/all_collections/_posts/2024-01-11-spotify-visualization.md

 - Matrix based on Popularity and Loudness and how they may possibly correlate.
 - Radial chart for the Explicit column to show how many songs are Explicit / Non-Explicit.
 Has a bit more meaning when broken down by clicking data points on other charts.
 - Area chart showing the popularity of X number of tracks.
+  - Can drill down into a data point to see all of the Genres used in the number of tracks.
 - Scatter plot to show how loudness can correlate to the mood and danceability of a track.

 ![Spotify Visual](../../img/spotify_vis.PNG)